 Keith has testified before numerous California legislative budget and policy committees.
 In 1997, he testified before the Subcommittee on Securities of the United States Senate Committee on Banking, Housing, and Urban Affairs.

 Keith has written numerous articles on corporate and securities laws and is the author of a treatise on the corporate law of Nevada, "Nevada Law of Corporations and Business Organizations."
-For the last two years, he has served as a practice consultant to Marsh & Volk, "Practice under the California Securities Laws".
+His writings have been cited by the Nevada Supreme Court for the District of Nevada.
+For the last several years, he has served as a practice consultant to Marsh & Volk, "Practice under the California Securities Laws".
+He is a contributor to Marsh's California Corporate Law.
 He also writes a blog, www.calcorporatelaw.com, that covers California corporate and securities law issues.

 - American Bar Association Committee on State Regulation of Securities, California Liaison (2008-present)